marcomontalbano/cv/README.md

 ### Local Development

-You can [connect Netlify CMS to a local Git repository](https://www.netlifycms.org/docs/beta-features/#working-with-a-local-git-repository), instead of working with a live repo.
+You can [connect Decap CMS to a local Git repository](https://decapcms.org/docs/working-with-a-local-git-repository/), instead of working with a live repo.

 1. Navigate to a local Git repository configured with the CMS.
 1. Run `npx decap-server` from the root directory.